patiljignesh/iOS-Swift-with-First-Principles/README.md

    - [weak self and unowned self explained by Antoine Van Der Lee](https://www.avanderlee.com/swift/weak-self/)

 28. [Type Properties vs Instant Properties](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID264)
+- > There will only ever be one copy of these properties, no matter how many instances of that type you create.
+These kinds of properties are called type properties.

 ## DispatchQueue
 - An object that manages the execution of tasks serially or concurrently on your app's main thread or on a background thread.